azegas/facebook_automated_groups/readme.md

 # Preparation

-Before launching the script, do these steps in your termina:
+Before launching the script, do these steps in your terminal:

-sudo apt install python3-tk python3-dev # for controlling mouse
+* sudo apt install python3-tk python3-dev # for controlling mouse
-sudo apt install xdotool        # for finding mouse location sudo apt-get install xsel       # for pyperclip to work sudo apt install scrot          # for screenshots to work watch -t -n 0.0001 xdotool getmouselocation # for mouse coordinates
+* sudo apt install xdotool        # for finding mouse location
+* sudo apt-get install xsel       # for pyperclip to work
+* sudo apt install scrot          # for screenshots to work
+* watch -t -n 0.0001 xdotool getmouselocation # for mouse coordinates

+* python3 -m venv env            # create virtual environment
-source env/bin/activate         # activate virtual env
+*source env/bin/activate         # activate virtual env

-pip install pyautogui           # install the automation library pip install xlrd                # maybe NOT needed - doesnt open xlsx files pip install openpyxl            # for opening xlsx filesx
+* pip install pyautogui           # install the automation library
+* pip install xlrd                # maybe NOT needed - doesnt open xlsx files
+* pip install openpyxl            # for opening xlsx filesx

 # sadly you are unable to use your pc while the script is runnig, since it needs your keyboard and mouse.